-The route begins in the back of the obvious cafe left of the platform.
+The route begins in the back of the obvious cave left of the platform.
 Descend via the main descent gully.

-If doing The Wasp,a number 3 camalot protects the steep start, and a number 4 fits perfectly behind the upper flake.
+If doing The Wasp, a BD #2 or #3 protects the steep start, and a #4 fits perfectly behind the upper flake.

 After the huecos above the cave, the pro goes from thin to none.
-Small stoppers are the name of the game.
-Once the crack opens up again, protection is elementary.
-The roof moves at the top of the climb can be safely protected by numbers 1 and 2 Camalots.
+A bomber medium stopper can be placed just before the pro vanishes.
+Once the crack opens up again, protection is basic.
+The roof moves at the top of the climb can be safely protected by BD #1 or #2.

 |Comments on The Wasp/The Sting

 rating: 5.10+ 6b+ 21 VII+ E3 5b R